 The precautionary principle is usually applied in an irrational manner to individual threats, such as climate change.
 There are many high impact – low probability threats, which I call “shockwaves”.
 Also, the US and world have many vital if more mundane needs that deserve funding.
 Since resources are finite, we must access their relative importance — which few of these special interest groups around each shockwave bother to do.
 I discuss this in greater length at this post; here is my suggestion:

 Commission a group to collect as many shockwave scenarios as possible, with a brief analysis of each.
 Fortunately there are thousands of interest groups willing to pitch in and help!
 Then apply a common analytical framework to rate them on both dimensions: probability and impact.
 The results would prove quite interesting, and allow more rational public policy discussion about which to act upon.

 To read other articles about these things, see the FM reference page on the right side menu bar.
-Of esp interest are:
+Of esp interest are Science & Nature – my articles.

 FM posts about shockwaves and other geo-science related issues

 - We are so vulnerable to so many things.
 What is the best response?, 30 December 2008

 - About our certain doom from the Yellowstone supervolcano, 11 January 2008

 - My nomination for a top priority shockwave, 19 January 2009

 - A serious threat to us – a top priority shockwave – a hidden danger …, 20 January 2009